-The integration of arts as a curriculum offering helps to create well-rounded, well-prepared learners and leaders.
-In art, students learn to work both independently, creatively and collaboratively to construct meanings, produce works, and respond to and value others’ contributions.
-Students learn to use imagination to engage with unexpected outcomes and to explore multiple solutions.
+The integration of arts as a curriculum offering helps to create well-rounded, well-prepared learners, and leaders.
+In art, students learn to work both independently, creatively, and collaboratively to construct meanings, produce works, respond to and value others’ contributions.
+Students learn to use their imagination to engage with unexpected outcomes and to explore multiple solutions.

 At James Cook High School all students get an opportunity to explore the arts and as they move through the school they are taught specific artistic skills and methodology.

-The visual arts develop students’ conceptual thinking within a range of practices across drawing, sculpture, design, painting, printmaking, photography, and moving image.
-An understanding of Māori visual culture is achieved through exploration of Māori contexts.
-Students experiment with materials, using processes and conventions to develop their visual enquiries and create both static and time-based art works.
+The visual arts develop students’ conceptual thinking within a range of practices across drawing, sculpture, design, painting, printmaking, photography, and moving images.
+An understanding of Māori visual culture is achieved through the exploration of Māori contexts.
+Students experiment with materials, using processes and conventions to develop their visual inquiries and create both static and time-based artworks.